 - Mentors play a huge role in developing skills

-- TaskHuman gives users and providers a unique ability to find the right provider for any wellness area you want to improve
+- TaskHuman gives users and coaches a unique ability to find the right coach for any wellness area you want to improve

 - Seniors are an important part of our culture